Red-engage logo

 "Explain [topic] to me as if I were 10 years old, then summarize the same information using professional terms."

-When it comes to understanding a complex topic, AI models are more efficient than traditional search engines.
-However, if you ask ChatGPT something like "What is prompt engineering?", you will only get one explanation.
-The dual explanation prompt increases output clarity by providing two.
+For understanding a complex topic, AI models are more efficient than traditional search engines.
+If you ask ChatGPT something like "What is prompt engineering?", you only get one explanation.
+The Dual Explanation Prompt increases output clarity by providing two.

-The dual explanation prompt is useful for anyone who wants to learn something, particularly if the subject is complex.
+The dual explanation prompt is useful for anyone who wants to learn something, even more so if the subject is complex.

 2. The Critic Prompt